centauricoder01/Dream-Project/README.md

-# Welcome to School-management-system, This Project is in work in progress, see you soon.
+# Welcome to My Dream Project.